plan-be/iode/api/DESCRIPTION.md

 ## Global Utilities

+ - buf.c
+ - pack.c
+ - per.c
+ - yy.c

 ### buf.c
-Function to share and reuse a large allocated buffer in different parts of the application.
+Functions to share and reuse a large allocated buffer in different parts of the application.

     char *BUF_alloc(int len) :  allocates or extends a global buffer of at least len bytes. void BUF_free() : free the buffer